Martian Manhunter: Crisis era (mid-2000s–early-2010s)

 Several weeks before World War III, Martian Manhunter disguises himself as a young girl and tries to defeat Black Adam telepathically in Bialya.
 He is defeated by being exposed to Adam's darkest memories and flees Earth.
 The miniseries World War III is told from his perspective.
-Using these events as a catalyst, DC Comics redesigned the appearance of the character, changing his costume and giving him an appearance that more closely resembles that of his Martian form.
+Using these events as a catalyst, DC Comics redesigned the appearance of the character to alter his costume, covering his chest, and giving him an appearance that more closely resembles that of his original Martian form.
 Those changes were further explored during a Martian Manhunter miniseries that spun out of the DCU: Brave New World one-shot.
 Written by A.J.
-Lieberman with art from Al Barrionuevo and Bit, the series portrayed a Manhunter more mistrustful of humanity and their actions towards each other.
-The miniseries focuses on J'onzz's search for other survivors of Mars.
+Lieberman with art from Al Barrionuevo and Bit, the series portrayed Martian Manhunter as more mistrustful of humanity and their actions towards each other.
+The main narrative centered on J'onzz's search for other survivors of Mars.

 During the lead-up to the Infinite Crisis miniseries, the character is feared to have been killed in an attack on the Justice League's HQ.
-He is later revealed to be alive and a captive of Alexander Luthor, Jr. After Infinite Crisis, most of DC's series jumped ahead one year, having the weekly series 52 fill in the missing time.
-In 52 #24, it is revealed that the character has been working behind the scenes in an unsuccessful attempt to destroy Checkmate for its role in the death of Ted Kord.
+He is later revealed to be alive and a captive of Alexander Luthor Jr. After Infinite Crisis, most of DC's series jumped ahead one year, with the weekly series 52 revealing what happened during the timeskip.
+In 52 #24, it is revealed that Martian Manhunter has been working behind the scenes in an unsuccessful attempt to destroy Checkmate for its role in the death of his colleague Ted Kord.